MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/windows-app-install.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 Install Power Apps for Windows to run model-driven app or canvas app on your Windows device.
 For more information on Power Apps, see [What is Power Apps](/powerapps/powerapps-overview).

 1. Go to the Microsoft Store and install [Power Apps for Windows](https://www.microsoft.com/store/apps/9MVC8P1Q3B29).
 2. Verify that you have **WebView2 Runtime** installed on your Windows device; go to **Settings** > **Apps** > **Apps & features**.
-3. Search for **WebView**.
+3. Search for **WebView** and make sure you have version 99.0 or later.
-4. Make sure you have version 99.0 or later.
+4. Open Power Apps for Windows and [sign in](windows-app-use.md).

 ### Webview2 Runtime